A silhouette looks calm on the outside but a hidden version of themself is hiding inside.

 Now at age 53, I have since hung up my detective overcoat, hat, and magnifying glass.
 My sleuthing days are over.
 This detective has retired.
 The root cause of UC no longer matters to me.
 As my dad says, “It is what it is.”
 And I’ve learned to embrace the unknown.
 Maybe one day, the scientific community will discover the solution to this problem, but for me, I think the cause varies from one individual to the next.
 If there’s anything I know for certain about colitis, each body responds differently to this disease.
 Therefore, I believe the root cause varies from person to person, too.

-As its own medical cold case, the root cause of ulcerative colitis remains unresolved but open, pending the discovery of new evidence.
+As its own medical cold case, the root cause of UC remains unresolved but open, pending the discovery of new evidence.
 Until someone travels to “Mystery Island” and returns with a souvenir in the form of answers, UC continues to thrive in the bodies it chooses to invade.
 So it goes in a complex world.
 And what remains is how each individual responds.

 Treatment results and side effects can vary from person to person.
 This treatment information is not meant to replace professional medical advice.
 Talk to your doctor about what to expect before starting and while taking any treatment.